-Summary: CMS proposes new Medicare Conditions of Participation for hospitals (including psychiatric and critical access hospitals) that will require the hospital EHR to send electronic event notifications to other providers when a patient has been admitted, discharged or transferred.
+Summary: CMS proposes new Medicare Conditions of Participation (CoPs) for hospitals that will require the hospital EHR to send electronic event notifications to post-acute care providers when a patient has been admitted, discharged, or transferred.
 What must hospitals do, and how much time is needed, to operationalize the new CoPs, considering a process will need to be developed that identifies providers who should and can receive these event notices?
 What will be required, and how much time is needed, to reconfigure EHRs to send the notifications and demonstrate compliance with the multiple facets of the CoP?
-CMS is seeking stakeholder input on the proposal, including a reasonable time frame for implementation.
-UPDATE: On April 19, 2019, CMS extended the comments deadline from May 3, 2019 until June 3, 2019.
+Will PAC providers be obligated to operationalize the receipt and use of these notifications under the IMPACT Act?
+CMS is seeking stakeholder input on its proposal, including a reasonable time frame for implementation.
+Comments are due June 3, 2019.* Continue reading

 What Happened.
 According to several healthcare news sources, on Thursday, January 18, 2018, Allscripts experienced a ransomware attack on the computer servers that host the Allscripts cloud-based EHR and the Allscripts cloud-based Electronic Prescriptions for Controlled Substances (“EPCS”) platform.
 Allscripts did not pay the ransom because it had recent data backups that were unaffected by the attack.¹